dmassanes/bird_counting_in_wasn/README.md

 ## Implementation details

 The implementations contained in this repository rely on the following Python libraries:
-- NetworkX: Used for generating, processing, and visualizing graphs and executing algorithms on them.
+- NetworkX (https://networkx.org/): Used for generating, processing, and visualizing graphs and executing algorithms on them.
-- Pandas: Primarily used to handle the information needed by the algorithm in tables represented by DataFrames.
+- Pandas (https://pandas.pydata.org/): Primarily used to handle the information needed by the algorithm in tables represented by DataFrames.
-- NumPy: Used mainly for randomized tasks.
+- NumPy (https://numpy.org/): Used mainly for randomized tasks.
-- Matplotlib: Used for visualizations and plots.
+- Matplotlib (https://matplotlib.org/): Used for visualizations and plots.

 ## Data handling